HaddarD/haddar-retail-store-sample-app/docs/reflections.md

 4. Broke the entire VirtualBox disk chain - ubuntu won't boot 💀
 5. Computer kept restarting because - ***my cat was sitting on the power button!*** 😸🤯🤦‍♀️
 6. Ran Recuva & many other softwares at 2 AM hoping for data recovery - no luck 😫
-7. Spend the next 2 days attempting to restore what I can from the remaining snapshots 😵
+7. Spent the next 2 days attempting to restore what I can from the remaining snapshots 😵
 8. Eventually Re-installed a new Ubuntu: 😔
    * Reinstalled AWS CLI, git & gitcli, helm, kubectl, and everything else needed...
    * Reconfigured AWS CLI, Git SSH cli, kubectl access and everything else needed...
-   * created a new keypair for EC2 and manually added it to the EC2 instances
+   * Created a new keypair for EC2 and manually added it to the EC2 instances
    * Cloned this repo - Thank God I pushed it a few minutes before the crash 🤗
    * Had to recreate local file - deployment-info.txt - too many missing variables had to be recovered 🪫
    * Had to restore and reconfigure kubectl as well. 😞